-Libraries, for the first time, are considering offering virtual, online, live streaming programs through Facebook and YouTube as a viable programming option.
+For the first time, Libraries are considering offering virtual, online, live streaming programs through Facebook and YouTube as a viable programming option.

 Here are the ten things you should consider when purchasing a streaming program.

 1. Know what you’re buying, live vs. pre-recorded, or a mix of both.
 Professional sporting events are just that, a live event.
 All mistakes, interactions, and uniqueness happen in real-time.
 The Tonight Show is pre-recorded and can be edited, and all imperfections can be edited out, thus a perfect show, both video, audio, and content.
 Saturday Night Live has a mix between audience interaction and presentation that might not be possible during a live show.